jamespheffernan/words-on-phone/docs/implementation-plan/cors-fix-gemini-function.md

 4. Custom categories can be generated and used in gameplay ❌ (UI display issue identified)

 ### Task 4: Verify Production Deployment
-- [ ] Deploy the CORS fix to Netlify
+- [x] Deploy the CORS fix to Netlify
-- [ ] Test the deployed version to ensure CORS works in production
+- [x] Test the deployed version to ensure CORS works in production
-- [ ] Verify the fix doesn't break any existing functionality
+- [x] Verify the fix doesn't break any existing functionality
-- [ ] Update documentation with CORS implementation details
+- [x] Update documentation with CORS implementation details

 **Success Criteria:**
-1. Deployed function works without CORS errors
+1. Deployed function works without CORS errors ✅
-2. Production category request feature is functional
+2. Production category request feature is functional ✅
-3. No regression in existing features
+3. No regression in existing features ✅
-4. CORS implementation is documented
+4. CORS implementation is documented ✅

 ## Project Status Board